Maplelea Girls ~ Avonlea Traditions, Inc.

 The Maplelea Girls were debuted at the Canadian Toy Fair in Toronto in 2003 by Avonlea Traditions, Inc. According to company president Kathryn Morton, “Our characters are meant to be both an inspiration to, and a reflection of, Canadian girls from coast to coast to coast.
 Maplelea Girls are dolls to play with now, and to treasure forever.”
 Avonlea Traditions Inc. is a Canadian owned and operated company based in Newmarket Ontario.
 Founded in 1988, Avonlea began developing products based on Canada's ever-popular storybook character, Anne of Green Gables and has now expanded their product line to include porcelain dolls, play dolls and decorative items.

-The dolls come with a nice, loose-leaf journal and I was pleased to see that it has both a "filled in" section introducing the doll's character and blank pages for the girl.
+LeonieThe dolls come with a nice, loose-leaf journal and I was pleased to see that it has both a section introducing the doll's character and blank pages for the girl.
 (Some are fill-in-the-space pages similar to the AG Today book and some are blank pages for a diary-type journal.)
 You can print out additional blank journal pages from the website and you receive more pages (blank and with content) when you purchase outfits and accessories.
-The journal has pages in both English and French.
-The website also has Fun for Girls pages (also in English and French) including a Clubhouse section marked "Coming Soon" which requires registration after the purchase of a doll.
-The website also has stories of the winners of the "Real Girls Doing Things that Really Matter" awards which celebrate kids who make a difference for important causes.
-Part of the award is a Maplelea doll, of course.
-I always love companies that encourage service with their marketing.
+The journal has pages in both English and French, as does the website.

 Copyright © 2005 Maria Greene All Rights Reserved